DRyan1995/dryan1995.github.com/docs/at_company/nginx.md

 AND HOW TO SET PASSWORD?

-`htpasswd -b -c pass.txt janet 1125`
+`htpasswd -b -c pass.txt username passwd`